dogweather/forkful/content/en/javascript/strings/capitalizing-a-string.md

 weight: 2
 ---

-## What & Why?
-Capitalizing a string means converting the first character of the string to uppercase while keeping the remaining characters as is.
-This operation is commonly performed in JavaScript for formatting user inputs, displaying names or titles, and ensuring consistency in user interface texts.

 ## How to:
 In JavaScript, there isn’t a built-in method to directly capitalize strings, but it's straightforward to implement using basic string manipulation methods.